 Duration of Award: 5 Years

-Number of Awards: The NIH Common Fund intends to commit approximately $4,000,000 to support approximately 10 awards in FY 2020, contingent upon availability of funds and receipt of a sufficient number of meritorious applications.
+Number of Awards: The NIH Common Fund intends to commit approximately $4 million to support approximately 10 awards in FY 2022.
+The number of awards is contingent upon availability of funds and receipt of a sufficient number of meritorious applications.

-In order to support the most innovative and impactful research, the NIH recognizes the need to promote a diverse research workforce.
-Applications to this award program should reflect the full diversity of potential applicants, applicant institutions, and research topic areas.
-Applications from talented researchers with diverse backgrounds underrepresented in research, including underrepresented racial and ethnic groups, persons with disabilities, and women are strongly encouraged to apply to this Funding Opportunity Announcement.
-Outstanding research is conducted at a broad spectrum of institutions.
-In seeking to support the highest quality research, this Funding Opportunity Announcement encourages applications from the full range of eligible institutions, including those that may serve primarily underrepresented groups, those that may be less research-intensive, and from all domestic geographic locations.
-Applications are welcome in all research topics that have the potential ultimately to have a substantial impact on human health.
-In addition to the nominal biomedical sciences, these include, but are not limited to, relevant research topics in the behavioral, social, applied, and formal sciences.
-The potential for impact on human health may be near term (clinical or translational research) or long term (basic research).
-The paramount features of the research proposed must be innovation and magnitude of potential impact.
+In order to support the most innovative and impactful research, the NIH recognizes the need to foster a diverse research workforce across the nation.
+Applications to this award program should reflect the full diversity of potential PDs/PIs, applicant institutions, and research areas relevant to the broad mission of NIH.
+Talented researchers from diverse backgrounds (see NOT-OD-20-031), including individuals from underrepresented racial and ethnic groups, individuals with disabilities, individuals from disadvantaged backgrounds, and women, are strongly encouraged to work with their institutions to develop applications for this Funding Opportunity Announcement.
+As outstanding research is conducted at a broad spectrum of institutions, it benefits the national scientific enterprise for NIH to support exceptionally innovative and impactful science that represents this breadth.
+Therefore, this Funding Opportunity Announcement encourages applications from the full range of eligible institutions, including those serving primarily underserved groups, those that may be less research-intensive, and from all domestic geographic locations.
+Applications are welcome in all research areas broadly relevant to the mission of NIH.
+These areas include, but are not limited to, the behavioral, medical, natural, social, applied, and formal sciences.
+Research may be basic, translational, or clinical.
+The primary requirements are that the research be highly innovative and have the potential for unusually broad impact.